GiorgioBiasuzzi/DisasterResponsePipeline/README.md

 There are two components in this project.

 1. ETL Pipeline
-In a Python script, process_data.py, is stored a data cleaning pipeline that:
+In a Python script, process_data.py (or Jupyter Notebook "ETL Pipeline Preparation"), is stored a data cleaning pipeline that:

     Loads the messages and categories datasets
     Merges the two datasets